Well Pump Losing Prime: Root Causes and Repair Methods

 Shallow-well jet pumps losing prime due to foot valve failure represent a straightforward field repair within the scope of a licensed pump installer.
 Deep-well jet systems with ejector faults require more involved disassembly.
 Submersible pump prime loss — typically a check valve or drop pipe fault — requires pulling the pump from the well, which is classified as well work under most state codes and requires a licensed well contractor.

-For professional service referrals and contractor qualification data, the Well Pump Repair Listings provides categorized access to service providers.
-Additional context on the structure of this reference resource is available at Well Pump Repair Directory Purpose and Scope.
+For professional service referrals and contractor qualification data, the Well Pump Repair Providers provides categorized access to service providers.
+Additional context on the structure of this reference resource is available at Well Pump Repair Provider Network Purpose and Scope.

 References